People Animals Nature

 People-Animals-Nature (Pessoas-Animais-Natureza, PAN) is an environmentalist, animal rights, and animal welfare-focused political party in Portugal, which was founded in 2009.
-In the 2011 Madeiran regional election, it had 2.13% of the votes, with a total of 3,135 votes, thus having elected one MP also in this regional parliament, Rui Manuel dos Santos Almeida.
-In 2015, they won one seat in the Assembly of the Republic.
+In the 2011 Madeiran regional election, it received 2.13% of the votes (3,135) votes, electing one member to the regional parliament, Rui Manuel dos Santos Almeida.
+In 2015, they party won one seat in the Assembly of the Republic.

-In 2019, the People Animals Nature won one seat in the European Parliament, and increased their seat share to 4 in the Assembly (with 2 seats won in Lisbon, 1 in Porto, and 1 in Setúbal).
-In November 2021, on the brink of a political crisis, the then called geringonça (an informal left-wing alliance) imploded due to divergences regarding laboral legislations and the following year's state budget.
-PAN remained the only party in the parliament to abstain voting arguing that the country was not ready for another political and probably financial crisis in times of the COVID-19 pandemic.
-This political move had no effect in the end voting results and the government was dissolved by then President Marcelo Rebelo de Sousa.
+In 2019, PAN won one seat in the European Parliament, and increased its seat share to four in the Assembly of the Republic (with two seats won in Lisbon, one in Porto, and one in Setúbal).
+In November 2021, amid a political crisis, the so-called geringonça (an informal left-wing alliance) collapsed due to disagreements over labor legislation and the following year's state budget.
+PAN was the only party in the parliament to abstain voting, arguing that the country was not ready for another political and potential financial crisis during the COVID-19 pandemic.
+This move ultimately had no effect on voting outcome, and the government was dissolved by then President Marcelo Rebelo de Sousa.

 Ideology, political position and policies

 People-Animals-Nature is commonly described as an environmentalist party.
-It has been described as becoming "known for fighting for animal rights", "fights against cruelty to animals", and as having an "animalist" ideology.
-The party has been described as holding ecofeminist and progressive ideologies.
-It has also been described as being "identified neither from the right nor from the left."
-Other sources have identified the party as being on the centre-left of the political spectrum.
+It has been described as "known for fighting for animal rights", "fights against cruelty to animals", and as holding an "animalist" ideology.
+The party has been described as espousing ecofeminist and progressive ideologies.
+Some sources state that the party identifies "neither from the right nor from the left."
+While others identify it as centrist or centre-left on the political spectrum.

-In terms of policy, the party has "campaigned to invest in the national health service but does believe that the private and public sectors can work together", supports free transportation to combat climate change and cutting Portugal's corporate income tax rate to 17 percent by 2026.
-André Silva, the party MP and then spokesperson for the party, on the party's fifth anniversary in January 2016, said the party's visibility had highlighted "causes, values, messages, ideas and measures that nobody else talks about", such as "bull fighting, climate change and oil drilling", which he dubbed "forgotten subjects".
-Along with the political party LIVRE, PAN has "sparked conversations with proposals for unconditional basic income".
+On policy, the party has campaigned to invest in the national health service while believing that the private and public sectors can work together.
+It supports free transportation to combat climate change and proposes cutting Portugal's corporate income tax rate to 17 percent by 2026.
+André Silva, then a party MP and spokesperson, said on the party's fifth anniversary in January 2016 that PAN's visibility had highlighted "causes, values, messages, ideas and measures that nobody else talks about", such as "bull fighting, climate change and oil drilling", which he dubbed "forgotten subjects".
+Along with the political party LIVRE, PAN has "sparked discussions about unconditional basic income".